 Develop your intimate relationship with God.
 This includes knowing Him through His Word, having a thorough knowledge of the Bible and standing by its authority without compromise.

-2. Find Someone to Serve
+2. Increase Your Prophetic Authority by Finding Someone to Serve

 Elisha spent years serving as Elijah’s attendant.
 Some of the tasks he was required to do during this apprenticeship were menial.
 (2 King 3:11b) But all the while, he was observing, learning and being infused with the faith and spiritual authority that were on Elijah’s life.